testillano/h2agent/docs/api/README.md

 ## Server provisions

 Server provisions (`POST /admin/v1/server-provision`) define the response behavior for incoming requests.
 This section covers the conceptual aspects of provisioning.

+> **Client-only processes.** When the process is started without a traffic server (`--traffic-server-port 0`), it is a pure client and its mode cannot change at runtime.
+In that case `POST /admin/v1/server-provision` is rejected with `404 Not Found` (`"server is disabled (process started without a traffic server)"`), consistent with `PUT /admin/v1/server-data/configuration`.
+Use client provisions instead.

 ### State machine (inState/outState)